Luchador/GUD/docs/RenderOptions.md

 rules.
 The prop combiner's added primitive alpha is retained.
 Source commands and outgoing material state are preserved, including before a secondary list.

-Character blood tinting, fading props, deformed/cutout prop materials and first-person weapon materials keep their existing rendering.
+Character blood tinting, fading props, other cutout prop materials and first-person weapon materials keep their existing rendering.
+Damaged props have the separate path below.
 Secondary model lists, nested/branching primary lists and transient frame-buffer display lists (such as animated monitor screens) are excluded.
 Original model lists remain in place for collision and bullet hits; vertex changes are shared.

 An alternate is built on first eligible use and reused across instances and AA toggles.
 VI does not affect list selection.
-A 256-entry cache distinguishes the incoming opaque material and Z-buffer mode; its alternate allocations are capped at 64 KiB per stage, with about 4 KiB of cache metadata on N64.
+A 256-entry cache distinguishes the incoming intact/damaged material and Z-buffer mode; its alternate allocations are capped at 64 KiB per stage, with about 4 KiB of cache metadata on N64.
 Allocation uses the room heap and falls back to the original list if memory, cache capacity or conversion is unavailable.
 This avoids reserving a large buffer up front.